elicore/webdis/docs/webdis-docker-serve-rdb-file.md

 # Serving data from a Redis `RDB` snapshot over HTTP with Webdis and Docker

+> NOTE: This document is preserved for legacy reference.
+For an updated RDB import and compose example, see `docs/docker/serve-rdb.md` and `docker-compose.rdb.yml`.

 Redis can produce snapshots of its dataset using the [`SAVE`](https://redis.io/commands/save/) command, which creates a file usually named `dump.rdb`.
 This page explains how to take such a file and make its contents available over HTTP with Webdis and Redis running in a single Docker container.

 ## TL;DR: if you just need the command